 For someone just getting in to tailoring, and is a little confused by the terminology, where is the best place to start?

-I do my best to explain the terms I use on my blog, but I also try not to repeat myself too often.
+I do my best to explain the terms I use on my blog.
+I also try not to repeat myself too often.
 It can be difficult when there are often multiple terms for the same things in tailoring.

 There are a number of books I’d recommend to understand the basics of menswear, such as Dressing the Man by Alan Flusser and Gentleman: A Timeless Guide to Fashion by Bernhard Roetzel.
 These books still won’t cover all of the terms I used, much of which I’ve learned from talking to tailors.